Why Hire a Lawyer Now?

 The problem with hiring an attorney at the point of receiving a demand for an examination under oath is that the claim has already been prepared and processed.
 Instead of helping you present the claim during the examination which they helped you prepare, the attorney coming in at this late date must deal with a claim prepared by you or a public adjuster.
 Such claims may contain problems that might have been avoided by having legal representation throughout the claim process.
 The examination under oath at this point might thus present a final opportunity to correct prior positions that are inconsistent with the policy language and may lead to denial.
 Better to have an attorney prepare your claim properly in the first place and use the examination to confidently present the facts supporting coverage.

-Intentional act of insured– This is related to arson except there is no malicious or economic intent to start the fire.
+Act of insured Caused Loss– This is related to arson except there is no malicious or economic intent to start the fire.
 An example would be a suicide attempt by a family member that catches the home on fire.
 A domestic altercation may lead to a kitchen fire.
-In each case the loss is caused by an intentional act by an insured.
+In each case the loss is caused by an act by an insured.
 Intentional acts by an insured are generally grounds for denial of coverage.

 There are certain defenses to coverage denial in these cases that may lead to partial or even full coverage.
-Such defenses include asserting the rights of an innocent co-insured or invoking a mortgagee saving clause.
-Illinois statute provides protection from denial of coverage for intentional acts that are part of a pattern of domestic abuse.
-Because these defenses are very fact specific and are based on interpretation of past legal cases you should definitely consider hiring an attorney early on who is experienced in fire claims.
+Such defenses include asserting the rights of an innocent co-insured or invoking a mortgage saving clause to have the lender obtain coverage.
+Illinois statute provides protection in certain circumstances from denial of coverage for loss caused by intentional acts of a co-insured that is part of a pattern of domestic abuse.
+Vandalism by another is a defense against a charge of an intentional act by an insured.
+That the fire was not incendiary in cause is a defense to an accusation of an intentional act of the insured.
+Because these defenses are very fact specific and are sometimes based on interpretation of past legal cases or obtaining additional facts you should definitely consider hiring an attorney early on who is experienced in fire claims.

-Polygraph examination– Illinois law makes it an improper claims practice to "request or require any insured to submit to a polygraph examination."
+Polygraph examination request– Illinois law makes it an improper claims practice to "request or require any insured to submit to a polygraph examination."
 IL.
 Admin.
 Code Title 50, Ch.
 1, Sub Ch.
 1 § 919.60(d).
 Notwithstanding this prohibition some old time insurance company adjusters still make such requests to intimidate the insured.
 If a polygraph exam is even suggested you should immediately seek the service of an attorney experienced in insurance claims.
 If the insurance company is going to violate your rights by requesting a polygraph then the rest of the claim will not go any better.
+If any insurer or its representative ever asks you to take a polygraph, send an immediate follow-up letter describing the request.

 Relationship with public adjuster goes bad– When a homeowner hires a public adjuster to represent their interests the relationship can go wrong in several ways.
 I constantly get calls from frustrated fire victims who lose confidence in their public adjuster.
 Often the adjuster will negotiate what I call the low hanging fruit of the claim.
 For example, lets say a claim for personal property damage is in reality valued at $200,000 and the insurance company comes to the table with an initial offer of $120,000.
 After preliminary negotiations the public adjuster gets the insurer to agree to $140,000 and then attempts to pressure the homeowners to take the offer and move on with their lives.